ComplianceAsCode/content/README.md

 to use a specific security content format.
 We let you choose.

 ---
-Our OpenControl-inspired YAML rule format.
-Write once to build security content in XCCDF, Ansible and others.
+We use an OpenControl-inspired YAML rule format for input.
+Write once and generate security content in XCCDF, Ansible and others.

 ```
 prodtype: rhel7